Study and research the power dynamics of the world, and learn how to participate in public and political decision and change.

 Recent graduates

-Claire Nguyen '21 is a doctoral student at NYU School of Global Public Health, one of the nation’s Top 5 programs in this specialization.
+Claire Nguyen '21 is a doctoral student at NYU School of Global Public Health, one of the nation’s Top 5 programs in public health policy and management.